architecture-research-group/gem5-dpdk-setup/README.md

 - pktgen v23.03.0 (Intel&reg; Sapphire Rapids CPU)

 ## Getting Started
 If you are new to gem5 or DPDK, you can visit the gem5 bootcamp [website](https://gem5bootcamp.github.io/gem5-bootcamp-env/modules/introduction/index/) or DPDK [documentation](http://doc.dpdk.org/guides/linux_gsg/) to learn more.
+Also, check out the [Wiki](https://github.com/architecture-research-group/gem5-dpdk-setup/wiki) for more info on how to use the tools in this repository.

 ### Installing and setting up gem5
 - clone the gem5 respository